 If you were to compile a list of the greatest riffs in rock history, it would be littered with Jimmy Page riffs.
-One of the greatest guitarists ever, his riffs range from edgy to funky.
+One of the greatest guitarists ever, his riffs range from edgy to funky to bluesy and everything in between.
 As fun they are to listen to, they’re even more fun to play.
 So, why not use them as exercises to improve your guitar playing?
 Here are 5 Jimmy Page riffs to increase your finger dexterity.

 Dexterity is essentially your ability to coordinate fine motor movements.
 Knowing that, it’s obvious that building dexterity is an important part of playing and improving on guitar.
 Without it, your guitar playing ceiling will be pretty low.

 There are many traditional exercises that can help develop finger dexterity, but it’s good to use “real music” as much as possible.
 There’s a musicality that’s developed when using…well, music.